kbroughton/azure_cis_scanner/README.md

 which are only supported in yaml.
 An attempt to use safe_yaml was made, but the tuples caused errors.
 The intention is to have `raw` data pulled as infrequently as possible from the cloud API, and stored as close as possible to the delivered format.
 We may switch from tuple to nested dict in the future.

+An attempt was made to use the python SDK everywhere and eliminate subprocess calls.
+However, the `az` commands have a cleaner authentication model and using the SDK would require creating new forms of credentials for certain Azure Services and this is not typically possible for a pen-tester with Read credentials.

 ## Roadmap